-Sustainable economic and physical development of the city in a compact form, combined with efficient transport links between the various land uses such as employment, education and residential, with strong policies for the conservation and protection of the natural and built environment and ensuring a good quality life for its inhabitants.
+Sustainable economic and physical

+development of the city in a compact form, combined with efficient transport links between the various land uses such as employment, education and residential, with strong policies for the conservation and protection of the natural and built environment and ensuring a good quality life for its inhabitants.

-The population targets for the City are set by the Implementation Roadmap for the National Planning Framework and the Regional Spatial and Economic Strategy.
-The objective is to grow the population of the City by 35% to 2040 [from 2016 base].
+The population targets for the City are set by the Implementation Roadmap for the National and Economic Strategy.
+The objective is to grow the population of the City by 35% to 2040 [from 2016 basel.